Analytics Consultant and Instructor

 Data is a critical resource for every organization.
 We depend on data every day to keep records, produce reports, deliver information, monitor performance, make decisions, and much more.
-The data resource is on par with financial and human resources as a core component of doing business, yet data management practices are often quite casual.
-Data governance brings the same level of discipline to data management as is typical when managing financial and human resources.
+The data resource is on par with financial and human resources as a core component of doing business, yet data management practices are often quite casual and unstructured.
+Data governance brings the same level of discipline and structure to data management as is typical when managing financial and human resources.

 You Will Learn